 A company has a right to object to any assessment issued by the SGT.
 The objection document should be prepared in writing (in English and in Arabic) and filed with the office of the SGT within 45 days from the date of assessment.
 The SGT is required to give a judgment within five months, extendable up to another three months at the SGT’s discretion, from the date of receiving the objection.
 The tax demanded may be kept in abeyance on request.
 No additional tax is payable until the SGT issues the judgment.

 Statute of limitations

-The tax authorities have a period of up to five years from the end of the year in which a tax return is submitted to complete the assessment for that tax year.
-However, where the entity has not submitted any tax return, the tax authorities have a period of ten years to complete the assessments.
+Prior to Royal Decree 9/2017, the tax authorities had a period of up to five years from the end of the year in which a tax return is submitted to complete the assessment for that tax year.
+However, where the entity has not submitted any tax return, the tax authorities had a period of ten years to complete the assessments.

 Maintenance of records